 Directive leadership has fallen out of favour recently.
 With new generations starting work, people are becoming less patient with managers and leaders who use a “command and control” style.

 People want to feel included in decision making and feel as if they have choices regarding their work.
 This is particularly relevant when it comes to the millennial generation.
 Millennials value choice and flexibility, which makes collaboration a more favourable approach.
 Teams work together to come up with the best solutions, rather than having one person tell everybody how things should be done.

 Directive leadership is about specifically directing the activities of your team members.
 Instead of working together to make a decision, sometimes you make the decision yourself.
 Instead of letting team members decide how they’d like to do the work, you tell them how to do things.

 When you should use directive leadership

-Show directive leadership when your team members are unskilled
+1. Use directive leadership when your team members are unskilled

 When there is an issue or emergency, time is of the essence.
 You can’t afford to make decisions by committee in these circumstances.
 This is where directive leadership really shines.
-It is possible that you may be a little abrupt as you work to rectify the issue.
+It is possible that you may be a little abrupt as you work to fix the issue.
 Often this is necessary to solve a problem quickly.